kerrykins/kerrykins.github.io/_posts/2025-04-23-modern-discourse.md

 ---

+> This piece was written as part of an exercise in an online writing workshop.
+{: .prompt-info }

 Have you ever tried building IKEA furniture with a friend without the instructions?
 It’s a challenge.
 But what if your friend refuses to believe in Allen keys?
 Good luck getting anything to stand up straight.

 Now, you might think you’re building the same thing – a shelf, perhaps – but if one person tosses the manual out and starts improvising, it’s no longer collaborating.
 All you’re doing is assembling in parallel and probably getting more confused by the minute.